backstage/backstage/docs/getting-started/configuration.md

 - Go to `create` and choose to create a website with the `React SSR Template`
 - Type in a name, let's use `tutorial`
-- Select the group `group-a` which will own this new website, and go to the next step
+- Select the group `team-a` which will own this new website, and go to the next step

 <p align='center'>